 - Donations to charitable causes.

-- Public stands on issues affecting our communities.
-This could come in the form of articles, livestreams/podcasts and ads, for example.
+- The public stands on issues affecting our communities.
+This could come in articles, livestreams/podcasts, and ads, for example.

-- Tying in a new product launch to a social issue.
+- Tying in a product launch to a social issue.

 - Hiring diverse team members and vendors/partners.

 Some companies choose not to do anything but depending on the severity of the issue in the community, that might not be a good strategy.